subquery/documentation/docs/academy/herocourse/module3.md

-#### Step 2: Update the graphql schema
+#### Step 2: Update the Graphql Schema

-Create an entity called “Account”.
+Create an entity called `Account`.
 This account will contain multiple transfers.
-An account can be thought of as a Polkadot address owned by someone.
+Here, an account can be considered as a **Polkadot address** owned by someone.

-Transfers can be thought of  as a transaction with an amount, a sender and a receiver.
-(Let’s ignore the sender for now).
-Here, we will obtain the amount transferred, the blockNumber and who it was sent to, which is also known as the receiver.
+Transfers can be considered as a transaction with an amount, a sender, and a receiver(let’s ignore the sender for now).
+Here, you will obtain the amount transferred, the blockNumber, and to whom it was sent(also known as the receiver).

 The schema file should look like this:

 ```